 Kelly and Janna’s lives have always revolved around children.
 They adopted three children of their own (now 31, 26 and 21) and fostered nearly 30 children (mostly babies) over 20 years.
 Foster care is a hard labor of love in many sad situations.
 Kelly’s eyes well up with tears.
 It was hard to give up a child that you knew was going back to an inappropriate situation.
 He knows they made a difference with a few kids and will always be thankful for the three children to whom he was able to provide a forever home.

 Church life has always been important to Kelly and Janna.
-In the late 80’s they helped start the Congregational Community Church where Kelly served as the first chairman of the board.
+In the late 80’s they helped start the Christian Fellowship Church where Kelly served as the first chairman of the board.
 Today he serves on the worship team, as a supply service leader, in administration, and in welcoming new people.
 The church reaches out past their local congregation and serves the broader faith community with two unique ministries – the Healing Rooms (prayer ministry) and Freedom Encounters (a 12 week bible based deliverance ministry helping people get beyond past problems).

 What does Kelly like about Spruce Grove?
 His home in a peaceful crescent.

 “I have always found work here.
 I walk to work and walk home for lunch.
 Those are all things people dream about!
 I don’t work for money.
 I like meeting a lot of different people and kids.
 It’s kinda cool!
 Even though I don’t get paid over my summer off for two months it has been good for my marriage.
 Because of the kind of work I chose I was also able to foster and to adopt my children.
 There is a cost for being wealthy – and it’s usually family.
 My kids love me and they are good kids.”